Skip to content

 What’s changing for 16- and 17-year-olds?

 16- and 17-year-olds with a KiwiSaver account who so far haven’t been receiving either the government top up or matching contributions from their employers, are set to get both.
-So, if that’s you, you will have to put at least $1,042.86 into your KiwiSaver account to get a government contribution of $260.72.
+So, if that’s you, starting on 1 July 2025, you will have to put at least $1,042.86 into your KiwiSaver account between 1 July – 30 June each year to get an annual government contribution (GC) of $260.72.

-Your employer will have to match your voluntary contribution rate of 3 percent (that builds to 4 percent by 2028) as described above.
+From 1 April 2026, your employer will have to match your voluntary contribution rate of 3.5 percent (that builds to 4 percent by 2028) as described above.

 16 and 17 year olds still have to enrol themselves onto KiwiSaver, as auto-enrolment only happens for 18-year-olds when they start a new job.